snissn/back-goes-backwards/outline.md

     1. **Spinal Extension (Bladder Meridian)**
        - Lengthen the spine by engaging posterior muscles.
     2. **Unilateral Engagement (Bladder and Small Intestine Meridians)**
-       - Activate yang meridians on one side to initiate rotation.
+       - Activate Yang meridians on one side to initiate rotation.
     3. **Lateral Shift (Gallbladder Meridian)**
        - Subtle movement opposite to the twist direction for balance.
     4. **Arm and Shoulder Engagement (Small Intestine and San Jiao Meridians)**